numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 (the replacement for ``kind`` will be to use ``isinstance`` checks).

-Another example of methods that should be moved to the DType class are the various sorting functions, which shall be implemented by defining a method:
+Another example of methods that should be moved to the DType class are the sorting functions, to be implemented by defining a method:

 * ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction``

-which must return ``NotImplemented`` if the given ``sortkind`` is not known.
+that must return ``NotImplemented`` if the given ``sortkind`` is not known.
-Similarly, any function implemented previously which cannot be removed will be implemented as a special method.
-Since these methods can be deprecated and new (renamed) replacements added, the API is not defined here and it is acceptable if it changes over time.
+Similarly, any function implemented previously that cannot be removed will be implemented as a special method.
+Since these methods can be deprecated and renamed replacements added, the API is not defined here, and it is acceptable if it changes over time.

-For some of the current "methods" defined on the dtype, including sorting, a long term solution may be to instead create generalized ufuncs to provide the functionality.
+For some of the current "methods" defined on the dtype, including sorting, a long-term solution may be to instead create generalized ufuncs to provide the functionality.

 **Alternatives:**

 Some of these flags could be implemented by inheriting for example from a ``ParametricDType`` class.
 However, on the C-side as an implementation detail it seems simpler to provide a flag.
 This does not preclude the possibility of creating a ``ParametricDType``